 - Admirals Club day pass ($59 per day) holders

-- US military personnel traveling in uniform
+- U.S. military personnel traveling in uniform

-Starting November 1, 2019, you’ll have to have a boarding pass for same-day travel on American Airlines or partner airlines to enter Admirals Club lounges.
+You’ll have to have a boarding pass for same-day travel on American Airlines or partner airlines to enter Admirals Club lounges.

 Paying cash for an Admirals Club membership is expensive, especially if you purchase a household membership.
 It makes far more sense to sign-up for the Citi® / AAdvantage® Executive World Elite™ Mastercard®, because it comes with Admirals Club membership for the primary cardholder, plus Admirals Club access (not a full membership) for authorized users.
-Primary cardholders and authorized users can bring in 2 guests or immediate family (spouse/domestic partner and children under age 18).
+Primary cardholders and authorized users can bring in two guests or immediate family (spouse/domestic partner and children under age 18).

 That’s an incredible deal for folks who want to share Admirals Club access with friends and family.
 Most other cards that offer lounge access, like the Chase Sapphire Reserve, charge an additional fee to add authorized users.